-Seminole Indian Hotel & Casino Accidents and Premises Liability
+Seminole Indian Hotel and Casino Accident Lawyer

 What makes accidents at Seminole Indian casinos different?
 Under our state’s laws, the Seminole Tribe of Florida is a sovereign government and is not subject to the jurisdiction of Florida courts.
 However, the Tribe has made several agreements over the years that have reduced its sovereign immunity in exchange for expanding gambling at the Tribe’s casinos.
 This means that patrons injured on casino property now have a limited ability to hold the Tribe responsible for certain types of claims.